reown-com/appkit/ADDING_PROVIDERS.md

 Create a new connector file inside `src/providers/connectors` directory.
 The file should be named after your provider name's in lowercase (eg. firebox.ts)

 This file should export as a default a callback function which must have two parameters: your provider package and a options object.
-It should

 ```typescript
 // src/providers/connectors/firebox.ts